 - Roasted Butternut Squash and Coconut Soup

-3. Drink the Rejuvenating Ojas Drink, 2-3 times each week post-cleanse.
+3. Drink the Rejuvenating Ojas Drink, 2 to 3 times each week post-cleanse.

 4. Introduce work and other activities, slowly and with awareness.